Peace Village Co-op

-The project is founded on an innovative ownership structure that combines a Community Land Trust (CLT) with a Limited-Equity Co-op (LEC).
+The project is founded on a shared ownership structure that combines a Community Land Trust with a Limited-Equity Co-op.

 SquareOne will retain ownership of the underlying land, with the intent of preserving long-term affordability, and the residents will collectively own the housing on the land as member-owners of Peace Village Co-op.

-The goal of this shared-equity ownership structure is to create the most accessible pathway to homeownership in Lane County—reaching people with incomes as low 30% area median income—while also preserving the long-term affordability of the housing.
+The goal of this shared-equity ownership structure is to create the most accessible pathway to homeownership in Lane County—reaching households with incomes as low 30% of the area median income—while also preserving the long-term affordability of the housing.

 Enabling owner-occupied housing for very low-income households…

-This structure is far more accessible than single-family homeownership because it doesn’t require each households to qualify for a mortgage.
+This structure is far more accessible than single-family homeownership because it doesn’t require each household to qualify for a mortgage.

 Instead, the co-op holds a single mortgage on the property, and each member-owner makes a monthly payment to the co-op to cover all housing costs.
-In other words, it allows people with limited incomes to pool their resources to operate quality housing at cost.
+In other words, it allows people with limited incomes to pool their resources to operate quality housing at cost rather than for profit.

 After a dollar is invested once, it’s there forever…

-SquareOne's CLT structure restricts the sale of land, and an LEC further protects the long-term affordability of housing through lmiting the resale value of membership.
+SquareOne's community land trust structure restricts the sale of land, and a limited-equity co-op further protects the long-term affordability of housing through limiting the resale value of membership in the co-op.

 This provides greater stablility to residents, and also means that each dollar invested in the housing by lenders, government, foundations, or donors will go further, providing affodable housing for future generations to come.

 A multi-layered ownership structure ensures a secure investment…